 I spent this week adding shelving and moving all my craft supplies into the room.
 I picked up two simple shelves last week, and I’m super excited about them!
 With simple assembly and at a great price point, I couldn’t pass them up.
-If you’re looking for open shelving on a budget, this is a good option (and they come in white or black!): Mainstays No Tools 6-Cube Storage Shelf Black Oak (That’s my affiliate link, meaning I may make a small commission if you click it.
-Thanks for supporting this blog!)
+If you’re looking for open shelving on a budget, this is a good option (and they come in white or black!): Mainstays No Tools 6-Cube Storage Shelf Black Oak (This post may contain affiliate links which won’t change your price but will share some commission.)

 I purchased two of the shelving units and had them assembled in a jiffy, which is great for instant gratification.
 Then I spent quite a bit of time sorting through all of my craft supplies and finding them a home on the shelves (this is when I found cool stuff and started other craft projects instead of working on the room).
 Here’s a peek at the shelves: